United States: Current global trade developments

 Tariff increases by the US have been dominating the headlines.
 An interim summary of actions, reactions, and the status quo.

-On February 20, 2026, the US Supreme Court ruled that the President is not entitled to impose tariffs on the basis of the International Emergency Economic Powers Act (IEEPA).
+The 47th US president is making trade policy a priority during his term in office.
+But on February 20, 2026, the US Supreme Court ruled that the President is not entitled to impose tariffs on the basis of the International Emergency Economic Powers Act (IEEPA).
 The ruling thus restricts the president's emergency powers in trade policy.

 The decision removed the legal basis for drug trafficking tariffs and reciprocal tariffs.
 The Executive Order Ending Certain Tariff Actions was therefore issued on the same day.
 However, tariffs on specific products such as steel, aluminum, or cars, which are based on the Trade Expansion Act of 1962, remain in place.